hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

     - Practice Matplotlib in [LabEx](https://labex.io/courses/draw-2d-and-3d-graphics-by-matplotlib)
     - Then Push/Upload each of the three jupyter notebooks using git in the Labex machine.
 (Try to be creative!)

-**Please Note:** In the Labex exercieses, each empty cell must be different (modified) from the sample one.
-Therfore, the completed notbook will have atleast 200 outputs.
-Furtheremore, please review the tutorial video for submiting the assignment set 2.
+**Please Note:** In the Labex exercies, each empty cell must be different (modified) from the sample one.
+Therefore, the completed notebook will have atleast 200 outputs.
+Furtheremore, please review the tutorial video for submitting the assignment set 2.

 -> Deadline: Saturday, Esfand 10, 23:59 (Advantage ~ 5 Points) - Extended to Wednesday, Esfand 14, 23:59